smallmuou/myplayer/README.md

 # myplayer

-myplayer is my family customized music player. it provide play/pause normal music control, but also provide autoplay/autopause which means only play under some conditions, like between 8:00 and 12:00.

-with raspberrypi + dac + volumio + motion + myplayer + cron, i build a self-play music player. it has follow feature:
+myplayer is my family customized music player. with raspberrypi + dac + volumio + motion + myplayer + cron, i build a self-play music player. it has follow feature:

 1. when some one at home, it will auto play.
 2. when some one leave home, it will auto pause.